 When out of nowhere came a dog, not upon its lead,

-And chased the poor old ewe until it fell into the duckweed.
+And chased the poor old ewe until she stumbled into duckweed.

-I’d like to say I pulled it out, with a contraption of pulleys and rope,
+I’d like to say I pulled her out with a contraption of pulleys and rope,

 But actually all I did was ring someone to send a bloke.